SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/testing_types.en.md

 One such tool is **_JMeter_**.

-For a web application, details to measure include throughput, latency, data loss, individual component loading times...
+For a web application, details to measure include throughput, latency, data loss, individual component loading times, etc.

 Note 1: All browsers have a performance tab in their developers' tools section (accessible by pressing F12)